zediot regular nolink

 • Broad Compatibility: Supports mainstream brands and protocols, such as Apple HomeKit, Google Home

-Case: Connecting Smart Home Devices with Matter
+Use Case: Connecting Smart Home Devices with Matter

-Imagine your home's light bulbs, smart plugs, and sensors use Zigbee, Wi-Fi, and Thread respectively.
+Imagine your home's light bulbs, smart plugs, and sensors use Zigbee, Wi-Fi, and Thread, respectively.
 The Matter protocol allows these devices to work together seamlessly, without the user having to worry about the differences in underlying protocols.

 2. Use Edge Computing Gateways